Legislative updates that impact people with disabilities

 Advocates in Action Stories

-These are real stores from consumers working to create positive change in the community
+These are real stories from consumers working to create positive change in the community

 Author: Darrin Sherman, TWP Consumer Advocacy Group Member

 I am visually impaired and am an avid user of public transportation here in Kansas City.
 For years, I had been having a problem at the intersection of 11th Street and Grand Avenue in downtown Kansas City.
 While I was working, I had to use this intersection daily to catch the bus that took me to work.